 for all $t\geq s$.
-It is well known that $\IE[Y_t^x]<\infty$ for all $t\geq s$, since $Y^x$ is a pure birth process with linear rates, and thus $|\cU_{s,t}(x,\eta)|$ and $|\cD_{s,t}(x,\eta)|$ are finite almost surely for all $t\geq s$.
-Note that the various upper bounds all only depend on the initial value $\eta(x)$, which provides the claim. \end{proof} Next we extend the Poisson construction to infinite graphs by showing that the limit
+We know that $\IE[Y_t^x]<\infty$ for all $t\geq s$, since $Y^x$ is a pure birth process with linear rates, and thus $|\cU_{s,t}(x,\eta)|$ and $|\cD_{s,t}(x,\eta)|$ are finite almost surely for all $t\geq s$.
+Note that the various upper bounds all only depend on the initial value $\eta(x)$, which provides the claim. \end{proof} Next, we extend the Poisson construction to infinite graphs by showing that the limit

 exists for every initial configuration $\eta\in \N^V$.
 Then we set $\bfeta^{\eta}_t:=\bfX_{0,t}(\eta)$ and we show that this process $\bfeta$ is a Feller process.